LibrePlan/libreplan/doc/src/user/en/14-custos.rst

    * The default rate.
    * Hour type activation/de-activation.

-* Click “Save” or “Save and continue”.
+* Click "Save" or "Save and continue".

 Cost categories
 -------------------

 Users need to carry out the following steps to register cost categories:

-* Select “Manage cost categories” on the “Administration” menu.
+* Select "Manage cost categories" on the "Administration" menu.
 * The program shows a list of existing categories.

 .. figure:: images/category-cost-list.png
    :scale: 50

    Cost category list

-* Click “Edit” or “Create” button.
+* Click "Edit" or "Create" button.
 * The program shows a cost category editing form.

 .. figure:: images/category-cost-edit.png